bxparks/AceButton/README.md

-We explain below (see _Single Button Simplifications_ section below) that in the simple case, we don't need to explicitly create an instance of `ButtonConfig` or call `setButtonConfig()` because all instances of `AceButton` automatically gets assigned an instance of the System ButtonConfig which is automatically created by the library.
+We explain below (see _Single Button Simplifications_ section below) that in the simple case, we don't need to explicitly create an instance of `ButtonConfig` or call `setButtonConfig()` because all instances of `AceButton` automatically gets assigned to the singleton instance of the System ButtonConfig which is automatically created by the library.

 The `ButtonConfig` class provides a number of methods which are mostly used internally by the `AceButton` class.
 The one method which is expected